Riemann Integration

 Integrability is achieved when these upper and lower bounds converge to the same value as we refine our partition.
 This convergence implies that the "gap" between our overestimation and underestimation vanishes, leaving us with a unique value for the area.

 Convention.
-We define Riemann integrability via the Darboux formulation — equality of the supremum of lower sums and the infimum of upper sums.
-The equivalent formulation via tagged Riemann sums \(\sum_i f(\xi_i)(x_i - x_{i-1})\) with arbitrary tags \(\xi_i \in [x_{i-1}, x_i]\) is a theorem in this setting, established below.
-For the basic calculus-level topics of this page, the two formulations are interchangeable.
+We define Riemann integrability via the Darboux formulation.
+The integral is the common value of the supremum of the lower sums and the infimum of the upper sums.
+The classical formulation via tagged Riemann sums is equivalent, and we establish that equivalence below.

 Definition: Riemann Integrability